Online Reporting System E-Plan

 Annual Reporting Deadline

-In Florida, the Tier II reporting deadline is due March 1, annually regarding information on hazardous chemicals present at the facility in the previous calendar year.
+n Florida, the Tier II reporting deadline is March 1 each year, covering information on hazardous chemicals present at the facility during the previous calendar year.

 Additional Reporting Requirements